DecentricCorp/Lightrail-API-Docs/apiary-sources/endpoints/cards-cardId-transactions-POST.md

-### Create Transaction Based on `cardId` [POST /cards/{cardId}/transactions]
+### Create Transaction Based on Card ID [POST /cards/{cardId}/transactions]
-Creates a transaction against a Card.
+Creates a transaction against a Card based on its `cardId`.
 Transactions can be created as pending which locks the value required for the Transaction until it is either captured or voided.

 ---
 + Parameters